Long Term Drug Rehab Centers

 Faith Based Drug and Alcohol Treatment Programs

-Many of the long term drug rehab centers are faith based.
-They are often low cost and funded through churches and donations.
+Many of the long term drug rehab centers are faith based, most being Christian-based.
+Many are low cost and have supplimental funding through churches and donations.
 These programs normally requires that the person has Christian faith and is willing to attend prayers and bible studies.
-Faith based long term drug and alcohol treatment programs (when they are free or low cost) often require that the participant do some kind of work to contribute to the running of the center.
-This type of treatment can be very beneficial because it usually is long and the idea is that faith can help someone stay clean.
-Probably the most well known faith based program is Teen Challenge.
-Teen Challenge has programs now for both adult women and men and they have one or more program in almost every state
+Faith based long term drug ald alcohol treatment programs (when they are free or low cost) often require that the participant do some kind of work to contribute to the running of the center.
+This type of treatment can be very beneficial because it is usually a year or more and the idea is that faith and time can help someone stay clean.
+Probabky the most well known faith based program is Teen Challenge.
+Teen Challenge has programs now for both adult women and men and they have one or more program in almost every state in the United States.